 Cooper, J.V., The Old Springfield Road, 1962, (C2130)

-To Luther M. Kennett, St. Louis, MO, from Washington, D.C., Nov.
-8, 1853.
+The papers contain a letter to Luther M. Kennett, St. Louis, Missouri, from Washington, D.C., War Department, November 8, 1853.
 Letter to president of the St. Louis and Iron Mountain Railroad, regarding the right of way through the government grounds at Jefferson Barracks.

 Davis, Lewis C., Permit, 1918, (C2254)